My parents in my father's office, after his release |

 Seervai (Constitution Law chapter ‘The Judiciary and the Emergency’) also says that the operative portion of the order of the Supreme Court is not in accordance with the body of the judgements.
 But the damage had been done.
 In conformity with the operative portion of the Habeas Corpus case, the High Courts (End Note-5) dismissed the petitions as not maintainable.
 Their superior had crippled them.

 It was clear during arguments that Justice Ray and Justice Beg would decide in favour of the Government.
-But what surprised every one was the judgement of Justice Chandrachud and Justice Bhagwati.
+But what surprised everyone was the judgement of Justice Chandrachud and Justice Bhagwati.
 No one had expected that.

 Subsequently, Justice Chandrachud gave a public apology.
 And we all know that soon thereafter Justice Bhagwati wrote that famous letter to Indira Gandhi (End Note-6).